kgrid-objects/pgx-knowledge-assembly/pgx-demos/pgx-demo_library-service_client_side_load/readme.md

 npx vite
 ```

-For production first build the app and then copy the pgx-ka information page to the demo folder using
+For production first build the app and then copy the information pages to the demo folder using
 ```shell
 npx vite build
 cp ../../pgx-ka/index.html dist/pgx_ka_info_page.html